FastQCS3-direct/fastqcs3/README.md

 You can deactivate at any time using `conda deactivate`.

+If you have followed the instructions up to this point and you have created your environment from the `environment.yml` file, move straight to the **Operating Instructions** section.

 ### Creating an Environment from Scratch
 To create an environment from scratch, you'll have to download QIIME2 using the following instructions and install Biopython and Dash as well.